This picture our son took of our youngest granddaughter says Spring and Sunshine to me.

-One example but many more examples that might not agree with that if you think about how many dumpsters Zack and Courtney had to rent just to empty out two barns, a smokehouse and cowshed when they bought our place.
+That may be one example but many more examples exist that might not agree with that if you knew just how many dumpsters Zack and Courtney had to rent just to empty out two barns, a smokehouse and cowshed when they bought our place.

 Here's another space saver, a granite lazy susan that our daughter Christy gave RH for Father's Day one year.
-It holds all my vinegars and oils.
+It holds all the vinegars and oils.

 Words satisfy the mind as much as fruit does the stomach; good talk is as satisfying as a good harvest.It originally hung over my dining table at Valley View, a reminder of how important good conversation is, then moved over the bathroom mirror here, the only place I had room for it.

 But with a planned bathroom repainting here soon and finding a quirky old black and white picture at an antique store in December added to the bathroom, and another second one, with plans to look for more, I took all pictures and objects with color out of that room and found the perfect place for this in my kitchen over the door leading to our breakfast room/dining room/sitting room.